Dead-Simple-Scripts/AutoWeb/README.md

 # AutoWeb

 Script to autorun weblog triage searches

-Weblog triage training available at: https://www.udemy.com/sdf-weblog-forensics/?couponCode=PODCAST

 Runs commonly used grep & regex commands for incident response fast triage methodologies Automatic post-processing on some results is built in to faciliate frequency analysis